bryance-oyang/gpu_finite_element/README.md

 # gpu_finite_element
-GPU accelerated structural stress analysis using the finite element method and
+A rudimentary proof of concept: GPU accelerated structural stress analysis using the finite element method and CUDA.
-CUDA: a rudimentary proof of concept.

 Also has CPU-only version without CUDA dependency.

 ![beam.png](beam.png)